tryscer/flock/Book/Flock-Music.md

 ​	“Yeah, but what are you sad for?” said Pete.
 ​	“I mean,” I said, and immediately started crying.
 The group hug pulled me deeper in and I smelled Patty’s hair.
 A moment later I felt Pete’s hands around my neck.
 ​	“I’m not hugging you because that man is dead,” he whispered in my ear.
 “I’m hugging you because you have a terrible taste in music and I feel sorry for you.”
 ​	I started giggling.
-“You’re right,” I said, wiping my eyes on my sleeve, “that Tiny Richard you keep listening to is such a better singer.”
+“You’re right,” I said, wiping my eyes on my sleeve, “that ==Tiny Richar==d you keep listening to is such a better singer.”
-​	“It’s Little Richard and you know it,” he said, laughing himself.
+​	“It’s ==Little Richard== and you know it,” he said, laughing himself.
 I grabbed him and forced him to be part of the huddle.
 The group swallowed him: Shirley draping herself around his neck and Veronika patting his arm.
 Then Pete started crying.
 ​	“Yeah, yeah,” said Eleanore from inside the circle.
 “You don’t know why, either.”
 She hugged him, too.
 We stayed in that hug for a long time.

 "We gotta do something," someone said.